Top 10 RSS and news reading apps

 2018.
 Microsoft News launches on Android and iOS as rebranded MSN app

-Microsoft is launching rebranded Microsoft News apps for both iOS and Android, alongside using its news engine to power news across a variety of Microsoft products.
-While the MSN name is going away on Android and iOS, the site itself will remain branded as MSN.com, a portal for news that the software maker launched back in 1995.
-Microsoft is combining curated news from more than 1,000 “premium publishers” and 3,000 brands with human editors and artificial intelligence.
-Microsoft’s AI scans more than 100,000 pieces of content every day, and processes it to determine its topic, popularity, and freshness.
-The newly designed Microsoft News app includes a dark mode, better integration with iOS and Android widgets, continuous reading, and breaking news alerts.
+Microsoft is introducing rebranded versions of its Microsoft News apps for both iOS and Android, while also utilizing its news engine to deliver news content across various Microsoft products.
+Although the MSN name will no longer be used on Android and iOS, the MSN.com website, a long-standing news portal launched by the software giant in 1995, will retain its branding.
+Microsoft combines curated news from over 1,000 "premium publishers" and 3,000 brands with the assistance of human editors and artificial intelligence.
+Through AI technology, Microsoft's system analyzes more than 100,000 pieces of content daily, assessing factors such as topic, popularity, and freshness.
+The revamped Microsoft News app features a dark mode, improved integration with iOS and Android widgets, seamless reading experience, and real-time breaking news alerts.

 2018.
 Google News gets AI-redesign